 Сompany-wise they have around 600 people, half of them working remotely from everywhere, half of them SF-based.
-And they are operating the 51th popular website in the internet.
+And they are operating the 51st popular website on the internet.

 They are doing around 500 deploys per week.
 All devops stuff - deployments, metrics, changing some devops configurations, increasing limits they are doing via hubot in Slack.
 If something is going wrong, for example, DDoS, online team is talking about it and doing some performance checks and fixes right in Slack commands - that helps to see in the future what happened and what was done to check it and to fix it (also helps other people to learn how to be in that kind of situations).

-If you want to deploy you feature (from feature-branch only), you are queuing up for it in Slack, hubot will notify when you can deploy feature, notify where you can deploy it and here you go.
-If you’re ready for production, first your branch goes for canary-production (for small part of the servers), then after 5-15 minutes it goes for all servers.
+If you want to deploy your feature (from feature-branch only), you are queuing up for it in Slack, hubot will notify when you can deploy feature, notify where you can deploy it and here you go.
+If you’re ready for production, first your branch goes for canary-production (for a small part of the servers), then after 5-15 minutes, it goes for all servers.
 Only after that, your branch is merged to master. :)

 Also, they are actively using feature-flags, so deployed features they can turn on for themselves/some teams/some repositories/part of end users.